GiliSoft RAM Disk

 Virtual drive setup and installation

-Use Virtual RAM Drive for Windows, How to Use RAM Disk, RAMDisk Installing, and RAMDisk Uninstallation when the real need is understanding setup and everyday operation.
+Use Virtual RAM Drive for Windows, Free RAM Disk Tools, How to Use RAM Disk, RAMDisk Installing, and RAMDisk Uninstallation when the real need is understanding setup and everyday operation.

 Platform and scenario extensions